 Established by English colonists in 1670, Charleston is one of the oldest and most storied American cities.
 From its history as a shipping port, its struggle during the Revolutionary War, and its involvement in the Civil War, Charleston is a rich well of history.
 The stories and characters from its past are compelling and unique…and not entirely left in the past.

-Modern Charleston is the site of extraordinary dining, taking advantage of the plentiful fresh seafood in the region.
+Today Charleston is the site of extraordinary dining, taking advantage of the plentiful fresh seafood in the region.
 Skilled chefs create masterpieces, drawing on classic Lowcountry and Southern cuisines, such as expertly crafted barbecue.
 As you relish your exquisite meal, accompanied by the perfect cocktail, you may have a sense that you’re dining with an extra guest or two.
 Don’t worry; it’s not your imagination.
-That’s just some of Charleston’s more ancient residents, stopping by to say hello.
+That’s just some of Charleston’s more ancient residents stopping by to say hello.

 Top 5 Haunted Places in Charleston